morgoe/yogaruka/studio-rental-alexandria.md

 published: true
 title: Studio Rental at Yogaruka Alexandria
 h1: Studio Rental at Yogaruka Alexandria
-description: >-
-  Yogaruka’s Alexandria studio is available to rent.
+description: Yogaruka’s Alexandria studio is available to rent.
 ---

 <section markdown="1" class="Longform Longform--blogpost">

-### A therapy room in Sydney’s first sustainable wellness centre
+### Studio rental in Sydney’s first sustainable wellness centre

-We are over the moon to announce that YogaRuka is opening doors to more collaborations!
+We are over the moon to announce that Yogaruka is opening doors to more collaborations!

-Our multi-disciplinary movement studio in the Inner West, dubbed the "Most Eco-Aware Yoga Studio in Australia" by the Yoga Lunchbox (NZ), that at the moment is also hosting the Drummoyne Skin & Body Clinic, is ready to take more health&wellness practitioners on board towards turning into a Holistic Wellness centre.
+Our multidisciplinary movement studios in the Inner West, dubbed the "Most Eco-Aware Yoga Studio in Australia" by the Yoga Lunchbox (NZ), are opening slots on the schedule to take more health and wellness practitioners on board.

 We want to foster an environment of empowerment and inclusive participation, healing and growth, where the best of Western science and traditional knowledge come together.
-Our present movement teachers and our myo-fascial specialist and massage therapist are amongst the best in their fields.
+Our present movement specialists, our myo-fascial massage therapist and our kinesiologist are amongst the best in their fields.
 We have helped heal many hundreds of people and we intend to continue to do so through a world-class team.

-### Perfect for a physical or psychological therapist
+### Perfect for PT's, yoga therapists, Pilates instructors, and other movement specialists

-Are you an experienced physiotherapist, exercise physiologist, osteopath or chiropractor, guidance counsellor, psychologist or psychotherapist, occupational therapist, speech pathologist - or really any other Allied health professional?
+Are you an experienced Pilates teacher, yoga teacher or yoga therapist, exercise physiologist?

 Are you offering a personalised service of unique flavour and do you have solid reviews?
 Maybe you’ve worked for others but now are ready to become your own boss?
 </section>